yiting-tom/HW_OOSE/HW6/README.md

 The client package provides the client node's operations.

 ### client.Client class
-The client package provides an entry to server, and using console as user interaction interface.
+The client package provides an entry to the server and uses the console as a user interaction interface.
 ```java
 package client;